5/7/2025

 Chief Executive Officer

-Yeah, thanks, Aaron.
+Yeah, thanks, Erin.
 I mean, the loyalty program has just really been a home run for us.
-And so, you know, we're continuing to focus on signups and adoption.
-And because again, you know, it's still fairly new for us.
+And so, you know, we're continuing to focus on signups and adoption because, again, you know, it's still fairly new for us.
 And the feedback has been exceptionally positive.
-We're continuing to do some testing within the platform in terms of what types of additional offerings resonate with consumers, whether it's, you know, some increased points on specific brands, whether it's offering loyalty rewards numbers, specific loyalty only savings on certain days or certain products.
+We're continuing to do some testing within the platform in terms of what types of additional offerings resonate with consumers. whether it's some increased points on specific brands, whether it's offering loyalty rewards members specific loyalty-only savings on certain days or certain products.
 So we're doing a lot of continued exploration and testing on what really resonates with that customer base.
-But I mean, look, we've got, you know, as we mentioned, over 350,000 folks signed up.
-And, you know, when you've got over, you know, 68% of purchases in Q1 from folks that are subscribed, there obviously is definitely, is this a very exciting tool for us to continue to lean into?
+But I mean, look, we've got, as we mentioned, over 350,000 folks signed up and you know, when you've got over, you know, 68% of purchases in Q1 from folks that are subscribed, there obviously is definitely, it's a very exciting tool for us to continue to lean into.

 speaker